s-baumann/UnivariateFunctions.jl/docs/src/index.md

 * `monotonic_regression` - Fits a piecewise linear monotonic function using nonnegative least squares.
 * `unimodal_regression` - Fits functions with a single peak (quasiconcave/concave) or trough (quasiconvex/convex).

+All regression and smoothing functions (including `create_ols_approximation`) accept an optional `weights` keyword argument for weighted fitting.
+When provided, observations with higher weights have more influence on the fitted function.
+The default is `missing` (equal weights).

 Cross-validation functions are also provided for automatic shape selection:
 * `cv_monotonic_regression` - Automatically selects between increasing and decreasing.
 * `cv_unimodal_regression` - Automatically selects among the four unimodal shapes.